Rdslatez/Matplotlib-Pandas-Challenge/README.md

-# Homework-5
+# Matplotlib-Pandas-Challenge

-#This homework shows working of Pandas, manipulating data, and visualizing it in various forms
+#This  shows working of Pandas, manipulating data, and visualizing it in various forms via plots, including plotting using Matplotlib